 The staff within the school closely monitors the progress of all children in the school on a regular basis.
 The school tracks children's progress on the National Curriculum, and uses the Devon Graduated Response Tool to aid identifying and planning for children with extra needs.
-The school is currently undergoing training to use the Boxall approach to assess social and emotional development.
+The school has recently started using the Boxall approach to assess social and emotional development.